Boundary-Aware Uncertainty for Feature Attribution Explainers: INTRODUCTION

+Previous works investigating DB geometry have related higher DB complexity to increased model generalization error \citep{valle-perez2018deep} and increased adversarial vulnerability \citep{moosavi2019robustness, Fawzi_topology_geometry_deep_networks}.
+Smoother DBs have been shown to improve feature attributions \citep{wang2020smoothed} and produce more consistent counterfactual explanations \citep{black2022consistent}. \cite{dombrowski2019explanations} show that, in ReLU networks, samples with similar predictions can yield widely disparate explanations, which can be regulated through model smoothing.
+Consider the following example (Fig. \ref{fig:example1}): a prediction model is used for a medical diagnosis using two features: cholesterol level and sodium intake.
+We use the gradient with respect to each feature as an estimate of feature importance.
+Patients A and B have similar cholesterol and sodium levels and receive the same prediction, however, the complex decision boundary (left) results in a different top feature for each patient.
+In contrast, the smoothed decision boundary (right) yields more consistent explanations.

 We approach this problem from the perspective of similarity: given two samples and their respective explanations, how closely related should the explanations be?
 From the previous intuition, we define this similarity based on a geometric perspective of the DB complexity between these two points.
-Specifically, we propose a novel geodesic-based kernel similarity metric, which we call the Weighted Exponential Geodesic (WEG) kernel.
-The WEG kernel encodes our expectation that two samples close in Euclidean space may not actually be similar if the DB within a local neighborhood of the samples is highly complex.
+Specifically, we propose the novel Weighted Exponential Geodesic (WEG) kernel, which encodes our expectation that two samples close in Euclidean space may not actually be similar if the DB within a local neighborhood of the samples is highly complex.

-Using our similarity formulation, we propose the \textbf{G}aussian \textbf{P}rocess \textbf{E}xplanation Un\textbf{C}ertainty (GPEC) framework, which is an instance-wise, model-agnostic, and explainer-agnostic method to quantify the uncertainty of explanations.
+Using this similarity formulation, we propose the \textbf{G}aussian \textbf{P}rocess \textbf{E}xplanation Un\textbf{C}ertainty (GPEC) framework (Fig. \ref{fig:fig1}), which is an instance-wise, model-agnostic, and explainer-agnostic method to quantify the explanation uncertainty.
 The proposed notion of uncertainty is complementary to existing quantification methods.
-Existing methods primarily estimate the uncertainty related to the choice in model parameters and fitting the explainer, which we call \emph{function approximation uncertainty}, and does not capture uncertainty related to the DB.
+Existing methods primarily estimate the uncertainty related to the choice in model parameters and fitting the explainer, which we call \emph{function approximation uncertainty}, and does not capture uncertainty related to DB complexity.
 GPEC can combine the DB-based uncertainty with function approximation uncertainty derived from any local feature attribution method.